Getting started

 2. Enter the IP address and port number acquired from the access environment settings for Host Name (or IP address) and Port.

-4. When the PuTTY Security Alert pop-up window appears, click the [Accept] button.
+4. When the PuTTY Security Alert popup window appears, click [Accept].

-5. When the cmd window for server connection appears, enter the password you got from Get admin password.
+5. When the cmd window for server access appears, enter the password you got from Get admin password.

 Note